With this post you will learn how to use demographics in a more identity and psychology-based way.

 - Use that demographic to endorse a product, promotion, or advertisement.

-Point #2 is perhaps the more straightforward of the two: targeted messages such as “X% of San Francisco men prefer Y” can fulfill this purpose, but the key is satisfying requirement #1 by making sure your target customer identifies strongly enough as a San Francisco man.
+Point #2 is perhaps the more straightforward of the two: targeted messages such as “X% of San Francisco men prefer Y” can fulfil this purpose, but the key is satisfying requirement #1 by making sure your target customer identifies strongly enough as a San Francisco man.

 The first strategy is to simply pay attention to what you are selling and how people think about it.
 If one demographic category is particularly relevant, then that is the one you should probably be using!